U.S. national health expenditure per capita 1960-2021

 Cost areas

 A large proportion of all health care spending in the U.S. is attributable to hospital care and physician and clinical services.
 In recent years, many sectors have seen an increase in health care spending.
 However, data suggests that prescription drugs have seen some of the most dramatic increases in spending in recent years.
-The annual prescription drug expenditures in the U.S. are expected to reach an all-time high by the end of 2020.
+The annual prescription drug expenditures in the U.S. reached an all-time high by the end of 2022.